ImparaAI/checkers-prediction/readme.md

 # Training strategy

-This app uses a monte carlo simulation model that roughly follows the methods used by [AlphaGo Zero](https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ).
-In short, every time it's the AI's turn to move it uses one neural net to reduce the number of moves it should consider and another to evaluate the expected value of any particular move as we traverse the tree of possible moves in future rounds.
+This app uses a Monte Carlo tree search that roughly follows the methods used by [AlphaGo Zero](https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ).
+In short, every time it's the AI's turn to move, it uses one neural net to reduce the number of moves it should consider and another to evaluate the expected value of any particular move as we traverse the tree of possible moves in future rounds.
 In Google's terminology these are called the "policy network" and the "value network" respectively.

 Each training run starts the neural net over from scratch.
-By default, a training run lasts for 1000 games, but it's also possible to restrict this on time and number of games.
+By default, a training run lasts for 1000 games, but it's also possible to restrict this on time and number of games depending on the limitations of your machine.

 ## Neural network architecture